Generic Name: oxybutynin (Oral route)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 This medicine may cause a serious type of allergic reaction called angioedema.
 Angioedema may be life-threatening and requires immediate medical attention.
-Stop using this medicine and seek medical attention right away if you or your child have a rash; itching; a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs; trouble with breathing; or chest tightness while you are using this medicine.
+Call your doctor right away if you or your child have a rash, itching, a large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing, or chest tightness while you are using this medicine.

 Oxybutynin may cause anxiety, confusion, irritability, sleepiness or unusual drowsiness, or hallucinations (seeing, hearing, or feeling things that are not there).
 These symptoms are more likely to occur when you begin taking this medicine, or when the dose is increased.
-If you or your child have these symptoms, stop using this medicine and tell your doctor right away.
+If you or your child have these symptoms, tell your doctor right away.

 This medicine may cause your eyes to become more sensitive to light than they are normally.
 Wearing sunglasses and avoiding too much exposure to bright light may help lessen the discomfort.